Carryace/LeetCode/README.md

 If initial idea is not good enough to solve the problem or cannot solve, we will write up this to fully illustrate the best way to solve the problem.

 ### Where Went Wrong
+Keep an record of the mistakes that are made before the first success submission